-- Students may repeat any given course a total of only two times during their academic careers. - A withdrawal (W) grade counts as an attempt, but it does not change the previous grade. - All previous grades received will remain on students' academic records. - Only the most recent grade received will be used in calculating GPA. - Credit hours earned toward graduation will be counted for only the most recent course raken.
+- Students may repeat any given course a total of only two times during their academic careers. - A withdrawal (W, WF or AW) grade counts as an attempt, but it does not change the previous grade. - All previous grades received will remain on students' academic records. - Only the most recent grade received will be used in calculating GPA. - Credit hours earned toward graduation will be counted for only the most recent course taken.